tpol47/green-github/README.md

 # GreenGitHub
-Simple Python script that performs git operations. <br/>
+Simple Python script that performs git operations.
-Process: <br/>
-Discards all remote changes and pulls from master <br/>
-Rewrites a text file with current datetime <br/>
-Commits updated file to git repository <br/>
 Automate a daily run of this script to make your contribution breakdown a field of green (must be a public repo).

+# Process:
+1) Discards all remote changes and pulls from master <br/>
+2) Rewrites a text file with current datetime <br/>
+3) Commits updated file to git repository <br/>

 # Automation Options
 Windows Task Scheduler <br/>